-In order to prove a fraud claim, a plaintiff must prove the following:
+In order to succeed on a claim for fraud, a plaintiff must prove all of the following:

 - Misrepresentation (false statement, concealment or nondisclosure) of a material fact